lemoinem/lemoinem.github.com/_posts/2017-04-23-REST-authentication-API-for-Web-App.md

 ### Unauthenticated state modifying operations

-In order to prevent CSRF vulnerabilities, the REST API MUST reject with a "401 Unauthorized" response any unauthenticated (i.e. request not including any token) state modifying request.
+In order to prevent CSRF vulnerabilities, the REST API SHOULD reject with a "401 Unauthorized" response any unauthenticated (i.e. not including any token) state modifying request.
 The WWW-Authenticate header MUST include a Bearer challenge whose realm parameter MAY be set to the IRI of the token endpoint.
+Most services nowadays do not offer state modifying request to anonymous users (an exception could be a completely open and free platform such as Wikipedia).

+In particular, the REST API MUST reject in this manner any unauthenticated (i.e. not including any token) request to generate an automatically managed out-of-band (e.g., in a cookie) authentication token.

+It is very important to consider that some authentication schemes (e.g., the ones relying on a trusted third party) could come with their own vulnerabilities to login CSRF even for manually managed authentication tokens.

+The risk of login CSRF is greatly reduced for Web App using either an in-band or manually managed out-of-band authentication token.
+However, the API must protect Web App using cookies (or another automatically managed out-of-band method) by ensuring they won't issue an unrequested authentication token.

 The WWW-Authenticate header is not the prefered method of discoverability because it is very lously defined.
 User agents SHOULD rely on HATEOAS discoverability (e.g. using hydra) rather than the WWW-Authenticate header until it is better integrated to the HATEOAS principle.